ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 ### Engage in local rewilding responsibly

 Urban greening projects, such as community gardens and wetland restoration, improve biodiversity while cooling cities.
 If reintroducing species like beavers, ensure community consultation and habitat assessments to prevent conflicts.
-[Rewilding](https://rewildingeurope.com) must prioritise animal welfare and long-term ecological balance, not just short-term symbolism.
+[Rewilding](https://rewildingeurope.com) can prioritise animal welfare and long-term ecological balance, not just short-term symbolism.

 ### Support climate litigation NGOs